 But most importantly, don’t stress.
 You are the property owner and have your rights – particularly when it comes to allowing anyone/someone to enter your property.
 No one can bully or intimidate you into entering your property.
 No one.
 Ever.

-Your certificate of non-compliance is valid for 12 months, allowing you the time to repair any rectifications.
+Your NSW certificate of non-compliance is valid for 12 months, allowing you the time to repair any rectifications.
+In Queensland, a pool safety certificate needs to be renewed each year.

 If council contact you during these 12 months, you simply have to reassure them the rectification works are underway, and once completed, your friendly private pool inspector – like us! – will be issuing the certificate of compliance.